IbraTech04/DriveClonr/README.md

 It was created as a direct response to my graduation of high school, and the imminent threat of my school Google account being deleted

+# Notice: This application has been superseded by [DriveClonrPro](https://github.com/IbraTech04/DriveClonrPro)

 ## Why not use Google Takeout?
 Well, that's a great question.
 For starters, Google Takeout doesn't export shared documents that I don't have access to.
 Now, as someone who submitted a lot of work on Google Classroom and did a lot of group projects, this was not going to work.
 I also felt like expanding my knowledge within the Google API, and this activity was perfect!